Leigan0/FT-cloud-tech-test/README.md

 * Website asks for and stores a simple rating score for using ft
 * Diagram of site architecture show key components

-### Optional
-* Templated infrastructure as code
-* Automated testing
-* Origami Components
-* The ability to view the ratings / results

 ### Usage

 ** Requirements to run **
  - Node
  - NPM

 The project requires the use of a database.
 Prior to running the project you will require a [mlab](https://mlab.com) account and database.
-The database connection has been created through environmental variables.
+The database connection has been created through environmental variables when run locally.
 To run tests and the app you must first set up a test & development database and run the following commands in the terminal.

-For more information about mlab how to set it up for your own projects visit this [tutorial](https://leigan0.gitbooks.io/team-glow/content/Mongo/Mlab-set-up.html) I wrote about it.
+For more information about mlab and or for a guide on how to set it up for your own projects visit this [tutorial](https://leigan0.gitbooks.io/team-glow/content/Mongo/Mlab-set-up.html) I wrote about it.

 ```
 export MONGOLAB_URI_TEST='your mlab connection details'